nauqh/resonances/README.md

 ![](./assets/img/system.png)

-The recommendation engine employs **Content-based Filtering** method with **K-Nearest Neighbor** (KNN) algorithm, utilizing the Spotify Million Playlist Dataset for analyzing user music preferences.
+The recommendation engine employs **Content-based Filtering** method with **K-Nearest Neighbor** (KNN) algorithm, utilizing the [Spotify Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) for analyzing user music preferences.
 We've also integrated **OpenAI**'s advanced LLM model, fine-tuned specifically for music-related content.

 ## Recommendation engine
 The recommendation engine comprises two essential components: Music Taste Analyzer and Song Recommender.

+### 1. Music Taste Analyzer
+In addition to providing song recommendations tailored to the user preferences, we have implemented a text-based system that offers a comprehensive analysis of individualized music characteristics, drawing insights from the user's specific music taste.

+The primary objective of the Music Taste Analyzer engine is to evaluate user musical preferences based on their specified criteria.
+This assessment yields a comprehensive explanation of the user’s music tastes, accompanied by a thoughtfully curated selection of musical artists that align with these preferences.

-### 1. Song Recommender
+### 2. Song Recommender
 The Music Recommender employs content-based filtering technique, leveraging K-Nearest Neighbor (KNN) algorithm to suggest songs that are closely aligned with user music preferences.

 [Content-based Filtering](https://developers.google.com/machine-learning/recommendation/content-based/basics) is a recommendation technique that uses unique features of items to find similar ones.
 It assigns a similarity score based on these features to generate recommendations.
 In the case of Spotify playlists, this involves analyzing song characteristics to compute an aggregate score for a playlist.
 Then, it recommends top similar songs that closely align with this score but are not already in the playlist.